-The figures in Table 4a relate to all expenditure on activities and measures that support the ambitions set out in an access and participation plan, where they relate to access to higher education.
-The figures in Table 4b only relate to the expenditure on activities and measures that support the ambitions set out in an access and participation plan, where they relate to access to higher education which is funded by higher fee income.
-The OfS does not require providers to report on investment in success and parefere investment in these areas is not represented.
+The investment forecasts below in access, financial support and research and evaluation does not represent not the total amount spent by providers in these areas.
+It is the additional amount that providers have committed following the introduction of variable fees in 2006-07.
+The OfS does not require providers to report on investment in success and progression and therefore investment in these areas is not represented.
 The figures below are not comparable to previous access and participation plans or access agreements as data published in previous years does not reflect latest provider projections on student numbers.